-Mount Srđ, cable car and sunset trek down to civilization
+Mount Srđ, cable car and a sunset trek

 A trip to Mount Srđ using the cable car takes 10 minutes and 150 Kuna roundtrip (gulp!) but the views are to die for.
 Plus you can save by taking a trip up in the cable car and then walk down through the trail; the latter takes about 45 minutes.

 I also recommend going to the Fort Imperial on Srđ hill to see the exhibition on the Homeland War 1991-1995.
 It costs 50 Kuna and has only a few exhibits, often just pictures of Stradun in various versions of disrepair, but I still learned a lot.
 More so, after watching the movie on the bombing of 1992.

 The Siege of Dubrovnik was the war fought between the Yugoslav People’s Army (JNA) and Croatian forces defending the city of Dubrovnik.
 The intent was to seize Dubrovnik from Croatia and annex it to Serbian-Montenegrin control.
 The JNA’s bombardment of Dubrovnik started on 23 October 1991 and ended on 6 December 1991.
 The siege resulted in the deaths of 194 Croatian military personnel and 92 civilians.
 I believe they were the images of the beautiful UNESCO world heritage city being destroyed that really caused the massive uproar afterward (the shelling was shown on TV channels worldwide, clippings of which you will also see in the Museum) Because by then and even afterward, people were dying or being displaced by scores all over the Balkans.
 Images can really be powerful.